5 from 1 vote

 Chocolate Raspberry Brownies

 These Chocolate Raspberry Brownies are a fruit and chocolate lover’s heaven.
-They’re rich, chocolatey, fudgy brownies layered with a delicious cream cheese raspberry jam frosting.
+They’re rich, chocolatey, fudgy brownies with a delicious cream cheese raspberry jam frosting.

 A pan of chocolate raspberry brownies.

-Last month I decided to bring these raspberry brownies and all the ladies went crazy for them.
+Last month, I decided to bring these raspberry brownies, and all the ladies went crazy for them.
 Almost everyone asked for the recipe and wondered what the secret ingredient was in the frosting.

-Why You’ll Love These Chocolate Raspberry Brownies
+Why You’ll Love This Recipe

 • Perfect for sharing.
 These brownies are plenty rich, so they’re perfect for cutting into bite-sized pieces and serving at parties.